-- 8Sometimes software that you download can be tampered with, especially if it was not obtained from the official source.
+- 8Sometimes software that you download can be tampered with, especially if it was not obtained from the official source, or a reliable site.
 You can check the signature of an application by clicking the "Verify" button from the Image tab in Properties.
 As long as the app was signed by the publisher, you will receive a Verified message next to the vendor details on this screen.Verifying a process.

 Investigating Hang-ups on your Computer Using Process Explorer

-- 2This program runs in real time, so it can show the user the detailed statistics for any process that is currently running.
-First time users of Process Explorer may find the procedure overwhelming because of the tons of information that is in the app.Usage of the Process Explorer.
+- 3This program runs in real time, so it can show the user the detailed statistics for any process that is currently running.
+First time users of Process Explorer may find the procedure overwhelming because of the tons of information revealed with this app.Usage of the Process Explorer.

-- 8From properties windows, choose TCP/IP, and then elaborate the headings, which are under "Resole addresses" to check the addresses that are being connected to, currently.
+- 11From properties Windows, choose TCP/IP, and then elaborate the headings, which are under "Resole Addresses" to check the addresses that are being connected to, currently.
 If the process is unauthorized, then kill it.Identify the malware, viruses, and other kinds of malicious processes.